grishkam/QuickFigures/UserGuide/User Guide.md

 -	In the next dialog window click **Manage Update Sites**
 -	QuickFigures will appear in the update site list
 -	Check QuickFigures
--	If you don't already have the bioformats importers installed, you should check Bio-Formats too so you will be able to import microscopy files
--	close that window.
+-	Close that window.
 -	Click Apply changes to download QuickFigures
--	Restart ImageJ
+-	Restart Fiji
 -  A QuickFigures Menu will be present on the menu bar
 -  Go to the QuickFigures menu and select 'Show Main Toolbar'.
 -  Open an image and get to work!